Effect of a low density dust shell on the propagation of gravitational waves: Abstract

 \section{Abstract}

 Using the Bondi-Sachs formalism, the problem of a gravitational wave source surrounded by a spherical dust shell is considered.
 Using linearized perturbation theory, the geometry is found in the regions: in the shell, exterior to the shell, and interior to the shell.
-It is found that the dust shell causes the gravitational wave to be modified, but without any energy being transferred to or from the dust.
+It is found that the dust shell causes the gravitational wave to be modified both in magnitude and phase, but without any energy being transferred to or from the dust. \keywords{Gravitational Waves \and Bondi-Sachs \and Spherical dust \and Linearized perturbation theory}